MicrosoftDocs/azure-docs/articles/active-directory/active-directory-identityprotection.md

 Risk events are events that were flagged as suspicious by Identity Protection, and indicate that an identity may have been compromised.
 For a complete list of risk events, see [Types of risk events detected by Azure Active Directory Identity Protection](active-directory-identityprotection-risk-events-types.md).

-Some of these risk events have been available through the Azure AD Anomalous Activity reports in the Azure Management Portal.
+Some of these risk events have been available through the Azure AD Anomalous Activity reports in the Azure portal.
 The table below lists the various risk event types and the corresponding **Azure AD Anomalous Activity** report.
 Microsoft is continuing to invest in this space, and plans to continuously improve the detection accuracy of existing risk events and add new risk event types on an ongoing basis.